chuyizhang23/Comparative-law/Lecture 1.md

 In civil law, there is the application of what is called the **inquisitorial system**, meaning that during the trial, the judge dominates and leads the trial.
 The judge is not neutral, but inside the process, he is not just waiting for all the comments; he is active and leading the trial.
 In this system, the prosecutors are involved in the case and in the investigation.
 During a criminal trial, the judge listens to the representatives; he can also directly act by himself, not being led by the arguments made by the barrister in front of him.

-> The ==inquisitorial system== is a legal system used in some countries, primarily in continental Europe and parts of Latin America, as an alternative to the adversarial system.
+> The ==inquisitorial system== is a legal system used in some countries, primarily in continental Europe and parts of Latin America, as an alternative to the ==adversarial system==.
 In an inquisitorial system, the court or tribunal takes a more active role in investigating the facts of a case, gathering evidence, and determining the truth, compared to the adversarial system where the parties themselves are primarily responsible for presenting evidence and arguments.
 >
 > Key characteristics of the inquisitorial system include:
 >